Support for Students

 Cook Library services include research sources and support, librarian liaisons for each department, and classroom instruction.
 Services for faculty are also provided.

 The Counseling Center is the primary source of personal counseling and psychological help on campus for students.
 The Center offers faculty consultation services to support and advise you when you are dealing with students in distress.
 Faculty are not expected to provide personal counseling to students.
-Rather, faculty play an important role in encouraging students to use campus resources, including facilitating a referral to the Counseling Center, Health Center, and Disability Support Services.
+Rather, faculty play an important role in encouraging students to use campus resources, including facilitating a referral to the Counseling Center, Health Center, and Accessibility & Disability Services.